aarmey/167L-materials/labs/Schedule.md

 - Sign up for Perusall to access the course papers.
 - Sign up for a paper presentation.
 - Sign up for an equipment presentation.
+- Asynchronous lectures on purpose of lab, reading/writing papers.

 ## Week 2 (April 4–8)